Pyprohly/redditwarp/docs/source/getting-started/authorization.rst

 If you want to use the API through a user context, and gain write access, you'll additionally need to provide grant credentials.

-Grants credentials come in many forms, but a refresh token is the prefered grant credential to use.
+Grants credentials come in many forms, but a refresh token is the prefered one.

 Obtaining a refresh token
 ~~~~~~~~~~~~~~~~~~~~~~~~~